1. Joseph Stalin disregarded early warnings of the German attack.

 3. Extreme weather conditions played a crucial role in the Soviet victory.

-4. Russian women served in front line combat roles.
+4. Soviet women served in front line combat roles.

 5. Stalin ordered Soviet forces to fight to the last man.